heyrishabh13/Blood-Donation-Finder/README.md

 # Blood Donation Finder

 A web-based application designed to help users register as blood donors and find available donors based on location and blood type.
-This project is built as a learning exercise using HTML, CSS, JavaScript, and deployed with Netlify.
+This project is built as a learning exercise using HTML, CSS, JavaScript.

 ## Features